Manuel (name)

 Manuel is a masculine given name originating in the Hebrew name Immanuel, which means "God with us."
 It was reportedly brought from the Byzantine Empire (as Μανουήλ) to Western Europe, mainly Germany, Portugal and Spain, where it has been used since at least the 13th century.
 The name is popular in Spanish, Portuguese, German, French, Romanian, Greek (Latinised as Manolis), Polish, and Dutch.

-Manny or Manu are often used as nicknames.
+Manny, Manolo, Manel, Mael or Manu are often used as nicknames.
 Its feminine variant is Manuela.